 I got sick of asking people to join me and decided to do it alone.

-Was this ride celebrating or marking a significant moment/milestone/achievement in your life?
+Have any of your Globetrotting rides celebrated or marked a significant moment/milestone/achievement in your life?
 If so, would you mind sharing?

 What Globetrotting rides have you since completed/planned/dreamed about?